- Many businesses invest in technology without thinking about how it will help customers.

 Unuseless technology is a problem for businesses.
 Advanced technology capabilities and the potential of big data can be dazzling, enough to forget that technology is merely the tool for solving problems.
 Technology without a customer strategy is a toy, not a business solution.

-The thought behind the action
+behind the action